jonlt/RestoreDatabase/README.md

 ### Automatic Database Naming

 The tool asumes that the name of the selected .bak file, is the same as the database inside the .bak file.
-If this is not the case the tool promts you to specify the correct name:
+If this is not the case the tool promts you to specify the correct name (this is what the `Original Database Name` field is for):

 ![screenshot-badname](screenshot-badname.png)